Diagnosis: Murder season 5

 Diagnosis: Murder's fifth season originally aired Thursdays at 9:00–10:00 pm (EST).
+The season includes the 100th episode of the series.
+This is the first season of the show that didn’t feature Michael Tucci in his role as Chief Hospital Administrator Norman Briggs.

 The season was released on DVD in two parts and as a whole by Visual Entertainment, Inc. When the split season was released, the episode of Obsession Part 2 wasn't included.
 The scene where Mark meets Rob Petrie at the radio station is absent in the single releases but was included in the complete collection set.